repoze/repoze.who/README.txt

     identity.
-If the identifier plugin knows that the identity is "good" (e.g. in the case of ticket-based authentication where the userid is embedded into the ticket), it can insert a special key into the identity dictionary: 'repoze.pam.userid'.
+If the identifier plugin knows that the identity is "good" (e.g. in the case of ticket-based authentication where the userid is embedded into the ticket), it can insert a special key into the identity dictionary: 'repoze.who.userid'.
 If this key is present in the identity dictionary, no authenticators will be asked to authenticate the identity.
 This effectively alllows an IIdentifier plugin to become an IAuthenticator plugin when